designasaweapon/PP2-Big-Fat-Quiz-v3/README.md

 -   [Convertio](https://convertio.co/) was used to convert image files from jpg to avif.
 -   [Balsamiq:](https://balsamiq.com/) was used to create the wireframes.
 -   [Cloud Convert:](https://cloudconvert.com/) was used to convert image files from jpg to webp.
--   [Favicon:](https://favicon.io/favicon-converter/) was used to convert icon to a favicon.
+-   [Favicon:](https://favicon.io/favicon-converter/) was used to produce a favicon in the font and colorway.
--   [Photopea:](https://www.photopea.com/) was used to remove white background from favicon icon.
--   Chrome dev tools to troubleshoot, test and check responsiveness of features.
+-   Chrome dev tools were used to troubleshoot, test and check responsiveness of features.

 ## Testing